Expensify/App/contributingGuides/LEFT_HAND_NAVIGATION.md

 - Reports with no participants are not displayed, as they lack meaningful content.
 - If the user does not have permission to access a report (due to policy restrictions), it will not be shown.
 - Transaction threads that contain only one transaction are excluded.
-- If a report is an empty chat.
+- If a report is an empty chat, unless it's a report user is actively looking at.
 - For users with domain-based email addresses, reports are hidden if the includeDomainEmail setting is disabled.
 - Reports with a parent message pending deletion.
 - When focus mode is enabled and there are no unread messages.

 ### Sorting priorities for displayed report groups

-1. Pinned and attention-required (GBR) reports:
+1. Pinned, RBR and attention-required (GBR) reports:
     - Always sorted alphabetically by report name.
 2. Error reports:
     - Sorted alphabetically by report name.